mpratt/The-Simple-LifeStream/README.md

 Cache System based on files (file cache).
 The duration of each cache is 10 minutes by default, however you can modify that behaviour easily.

-The name of this library is inspired by that cheap reality show with Paris Hilton and Nicole Ritchie.
+The name of this library is inspired by that old cheap reality show with Paris Hilton and Nicole Ritchie.

 Supported Sites
 ===============